-5 If thine enemy be hungry, give him bread to eat; and if he be thirsty, give him water to drink: For thou shalt heap coals of fire upon his head, and the Lord shall reward thee. - Proverbs 25:21-22
+&lt;sup>5 If thine enemy be hungry, give him bread to eat; and if he be thirsty, give him water to drink: For thou shalt heap coals of fire upon his head, and the Lord shall reward thee. - Proverbs 25:21-22

-6 And Peter answered him and said, Lord, if it be thou, bid me come unto thee on the water.
+&lt;sup>6 And Peter answered him and said, Lord, if it be thou, bid me come unto thee on the water.
 And he said, Come.
 And when Peter was come down out of the ship, he walked on the water, to go to Jesus.
 But when he saw the wind boisterous, he was afraid; and beginning to sink, he cried, saying, Lord, save me. - Matthew 14:28-30

-7 And, behold, there arose a great tempest in the sea, insomuch that the ship was covered with the waves: but he was asleep.
-And his disciples came to him, and awoke him, saying, Lord, save us: we perish. - Matthew 8:24-25 different - in ways that the average reader is unlikely to be aware of - from what they could mean when the KJB was first translated.
-As a very simple example, "convenient" generally refers to "something which saves one trouble" when the word is used today, but when you read it in Ephesians 5:3-4 in the KJB10 it actually means "fitting," because that's what the word "convenient" meant back in 1611.
-Another example that really demonstrates this point is the word "let," which generally means "allow" or "allowed" when used today (and it often did in the KJB as well11).
-However, when you read Romans 1:13 in the KJB,12 this word actually means the exact opposite of that.
+&lt;sup>7 And, behold, there arose a great tempest in the sea, insomuch that the ship was covered with the waves: but he was asleep.
+And his disciples came to him, and awoke him, saying, Lord, save us: we perish. - Matthew 8:24-25 different - in ways that the average reader is unlikely to be aware of - from what they could mean when the KJB was first translated (and while certain disingenuous types will try to distract from this fact by pointing out that the term "False Friends" has previously been described by saying, "In linguistics, false friends are words in different languages that look or sound similar, but differ significantly in meaning," this - almost certainly purposely - misses the point entirely by ignoring the fact that the first two words of the explanation were "in linguistics," not "in theology," and also ignores the fact that the meaning of words and phrases can change over time, not to mention that words and terms can have multiple meanings, as is the whole point of the theological definition of False Friends in the first place).
+As a very simple example, "convenient" generally refers to "something which saves one trouble" when the word is used today, but when you read it in Ephesians 5:3-4 in the KJB it actually means "fitting," because that's what the word "convenient" meant back in 1611.
+Another example that really demonstrates this point is the word "let," which generally means "allow" or "allowed" when used today (and it often did in the KJB as well).
+However, when you read Romans 1:13 in the KJB, this word actually means the exact opposite of that.
 Rather than "allowed," Paul actually meant "prevented" in that verse.
 This isn't a mistranslation, however, but is instead another False Friend, because that was another meaning of the word "let" back in 1611, even if we don't use that obsolete definition of the word today (and if you aren't aware of this fact, the verse can be confusing, as many other verses that include False Friends can be as well).
-I should add, in addition to being a False Friend, "let" is also an example of how the translators of the KJB often used the exact same English word to translate entirely different words from their original languages - with the first example of "let" we looked at being translated from the Greek ἔστω/ "es'-to," and the second example being translated from κωλύω/"ko-loo'-o" - words which could have the complete opposite meaning from one another in their original languages at times, and cases of this happening weren't always because they've become False Friends in the 21st century either; in many cases,
+I should add, in addition to

-8 Thus the Lord saved Israel that day out of the hand of the Egyptians; and Israel saw the Egyptians dead upon the sea shore. - Exodus 14:30
+$^8$ Thus the Lord saved Israel that day out of the hand of the Egyptians; and Israel saw the Egyptians dead upon the sea shore. - Exodus 14:30

-$^{^9}$ Notwithstanding she shall be saved in childbearing, if they continue in faith and charity and holiness with sobriety. - 1 Timothy 2:15
+$^9$ Notwithstanding she shall be saved in childbearing, if they continue in faith and charity and holiness with sobriety. - 1 Timothy 2:15

-10 But fornication, and all uncleanness, or covetousness, let it not be once named among you, as becometh saints; Neither filthiness, nor foolish talking, nor jesting, which are not convenient: but rather giving of thanks. - Ephesians 5:3-4 the reason for the translations seemed to be more for the sake of being poetic, as you'll learn farther on in this study.
+&lt;sup>10 But fornication, and all uncleanness, or covetousness, let it not be once named among you, as becometh saints; Neither filthiness, nor foolish talking, nor jesting, which are not convenient: but rather giving of thanks. - Ephesians 5:3-4